So even by prasāda sometimes someone can be saved from blooping, from leaving devotional service.

 ”One who engages in full devotional service, unfailing in all circumstances, at once transcends the modes of material nature and thus comes to the level of Brahman.”

-Therefore, Śrī Caitanya Mahāprabhu advised the beggars to chant the Hare Kṛṣṇa mahā-mantra for elevation to the transcendental position.
-On the transcendental position, there is no distinction between the rich, the middle class and the poor.
+One can overcome the spell of māyā and attain the transcendental platform by agreeing to engage in the devotional service of the Lord.
+Devotional service begins with śravaṇaṁ kīrtanam; [ŚB.
+7.5.23] therefore Śrī Caitanya Mahāprabhu advised the beggars to chant the Hare Kṛṣṇa mahā-mantra for elevation to the transcendental position.
+On the transcendental platform, there is no distinction between the rich, the middle class and the poor.

-CC Madhya 14.46
+Caitanya caritāmṛta, Madhya 14.46

 ‘hari-bola’ bali’ kāṅgāla preme bhāsi’ yāya